Notifications

 Red Deer River Tributary

-These 2 files complement the Red Deer River Basin Temporary Diversion Licence Schedules in WATERS and provide important website address locations that Temporary Diversion Licence holders may rely upon to be in compliance of their licensing conditions.
+These 2 files complement the Red Deer River Basin Temporary Diversion Licence Schedules and provide important website address locations that Temporary Diversion Licence holders may rely upon to comply with their licensing conditions.

 View current water restrictions in the province

-Before submitting a Temporary Diversion Licence application, you can preview whether your proposed water source is closed or if it will be subject to review by an approval coordinator.
+Before submitting a Temporary Diversion Licence application, you can use the Water Restriction Map to see whether your proposed water source is closed or if it will be subject to review by an approval coordinator.

 Contact